32blogby Studio Mitsu

 While most password managers use AES-256, NordPass chose xChaCha20.

-xChaCha20 is the encryption algorithm Google adopted as a TLS alternative.
-It offers security equivalent to AES-256 with better software-only performance.
-AES-256 relies on hardware acceleration (AES-NI) for optimal speed, while xChaCha20 performs well in pure software implementations.
+xChaCha20 belongs to the ChaCha family of ciphers designed by Daniel J. Bernstein.
+Google adopted the related ChaCha20-Poly1305 for TLS 1.3, while xChaCha20 extends it with a 192-bit nonce for safer random nonce generation.
+It offers security equivalent to AES-256 with better software-only performance — AES-256 relies on hardware acceleration (AES-NI) for optimal speed, while xChaCha20 performs well in pure software implementations.

 In practice, neither AES-256 nor xChaCha20 has been broken.
 The security difference is negligible.
 NordPass likely chose xChaCha20 for future extensibility and implementation efficiency.